 Can I clean and reuse a diesel air filter?

-Does a dirty air filter affect fuel economy?
+Does a dirty air filter affect diesel fuel economy?

-Can a dirty air filter cause black smoke from a diesel engine?
+Can a dirty air filter cause diesel engine overheating?

 Leave a Reply